microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/deployment/_index.md

 - Follow to install guide for the [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=winget-windows%2Cbrew-mac%2Cscript-linux&pivots=os-linux) for your environment.

-  > __Note: PowerShell is required for using azd with Jumpstart Agora.
+  > __NOTE: PowerShell is required for using azd with Jumpstart Agora.
 If you are running in a Linux environment be sure that you have [PowerShell for Linux](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.3) installed.__

 - Login with azd using ```azd auth login``` which will open a browser for interactive login.